Skip to main content

 ROC Form MGT 7 & AOC 4 Penalty for Non-filing Taxpayers

 After the introduction of the Companies Amendment Act, 2017 and the Companies Amendment Ordinance Act, 2018, drastic changes have been observed in the provisions related to the filing of documents and e-forms with the Registrar for companies.
-Earlier, a time period of 270 days has been given to companies to file any document with the Registrar (ROC) by paying additional fees, as per section 403 of Companies Act 2013.
+Earlier, a time period of 270 days has been given to companies to file any document with the Registrar (ROC) by paying additional fees, as per section 403 of the Companies Act 2013.

 However, this section has been recently amended, and now companies have to file statuary documents within the time mentioned in the relevant section of the amended Companies Act.
 For instance, AOC 4 form must be filed within 30 days of AGM.
-Although after the expiry of the given period in the relevant section, a company can file a particular document by paying an additional fee and penalty in case the same receive a showcase notice from the Registrar:
+Although after the expiry of the given period in the relevant section, a company can file a particular document by paying an additional fee and penalty in case the same receives a showcase notice from the Registrar:

 Here are the consequences of non-filing or late filing of any statutory document with the Registrar of Companies (ROC).